Staycations have been getting more and more popular as people want to save money or have shorter breaks.

 Depending where you live, finding a local farm could prove hard.
 But if you’re lucky enough to have one near you, a pick-your-own farm can be a lot of fun!

-You get a day (or half-day) out in nature, but not so wild that those who prefer city life will feel the need to run away back to civilisation.
+You get a day (or half-day) out in nature, but not so wild that those who prefer city life will feel the need to run away back to the tarmac.
 Often these farms will have a cafe or pub either in-situ or nearby and they tend to be quite close to cities and towns.

 Berries and pumpkins are the best-known, but there are many other options too!